jondashkyle/hardly-everything/writing/q-and-a.md

 ## what led to making it?

-a few years ago i made two sites which placed extreme time scales in the browser, where attention is typically thought to be scarce.
+a few years ago i made two sites which placed extreme time scales in the browser, where attention is typically scarce.

 those were a-line-moving-across-a-window-once-every-year.com and bgcolor-fading-from-black-to-white-every-century.com. this is the natural progression of those gestures.